HoffmanMuletSeniorDesignFall2017/VRAnimationEditor/docs/_posts/2015-07-31-Using-this-jekyll-blog-theme.markdown

 The usage described here assumes that the blog will be hosted in github pages and that it will be a user gh-page, instead of a project gh-page.
-If you are using it for the second case, you should be careful using the rake task provided to publish the blog since it is intended to work for a user-level gh-page.
+If you are using<!--more--> it for the second case, you should be careful using the rake task provided to publish the blog since it is intended to work for a user-level gh-page.

 Since this blog theme uses some plug-ins not supported on github pages, the best